markus-nilsson/md-dmri/models/README.md

 * Diffusional exchange
 * Diffusion and incoherent flow

 The models are described briefly below, in some more detail in two review articles,<sup>1,2</sup> and more completely in the original publications cited for each model.
-The description assumes familiarity with conventional dMRI terminology, such as diffusion tensors, diffusion anisotropy, orientation distributions functions, intravoxel incoherent motion, etc.
+The description assumes familiarity with conventional dMRI terminology, such as diffusion tensors, diffusion anisotropy, orientation distributions functions, intravoxel incoherent motion, etc.<sup>3-5</sup>

 ##Diffusion tensor distributions
 The diffusion tensor distribution (DTD) model relies on the assumption that the water molecules within a voxel can be separated into sub-ensembles exhibiting anisotropic Gaussian diffusion as quantified by a microscopic diffusion tensor **D**, which can be reported as a 3x3 matrix and visualized as an ellipsoid or a superquadric with semi-axis lengths and directions given by the tensor eigenvalues and eigenvectors.